 - there are critical methodological deficiencies resulting in the rejection of the studies included in your registration dossier.
-More, specifically none of the studies provide adequate information on the characterisation of exposure during the test as no attempt was made to monitor exposure in study i., the sensitivity of the analytical method was too low in study ii., and a nonspecific method (DOC quantification) with low sensitivity was used in study iii. - Further, in all studies, biomass was determined based on in vivo fluorescence.
+More, specifically none of the studies provide adequate information on the characterisation of exposure during the test as no attempt was made to monitor exposure in study ii., the sensitivity of the analytical method was too low in study i., and a non specific method (DOC quantification) with low sensitivity was used in study ii. - Further, in all studies, biomass was determined based on in vivo fluorescence.
 No justification is provided that this method was adequate for determination of biomass (e.g. evidence of correlation between the measured parameter and dry weight for both control and treated groups).
-The physiological status of algal cells is known to impact the efficiency of the non-photochemical quenching (NPQ) of fluorescence and differences in physiological status between treatments may bias the relationship between re-emitted fluorescence and biomass; - you state that "the test substance is insoluble in water (< 0.1 mg/L)".
-While there are uncertainties with the exact water solubility estimate for the category members, WSKOW and WATERNT (from EPISUITE) predict that the water solubility of the selected analogue substances is below 1 mg/L. Despite uncertainties, available evidence are robust enough to conclude that these Substances are poorly water soluble;

-the selected analogue substances are difficult to test (poor water solubility) and the specific requirements of OECD GD 23 are not met for any of the studies, including the estimation of the saturation concentration of the test material in the test medium and the inclusion of a preliminary stability study.
+The physiological status of algal cells is known to impact the efficiency of the non-photochemical quenching (NPQ) of fluorescence and differences in physiological status between treatments may bias the relationship between re-emitted fluorescence and biomass; - the Substance and selected analogue substances are difficult to test (poor water solubility) and the specific requirements of OECD GD 23 are not met for any of the studies, including the estimation of the saturation concentration of the test material in the test medium and the inclusion of a preliminary stability study.